bjmllr/text_extractor/README.md

 ### Filldown

-Some texts may contain groups of records that share specific attributes.
-For example:
+Some texts may contain groups of records among which some common attribute is only specified once.
+For example, consider this list of people, grouped by occupation:

 ```
 Philosophers: